khung/SudokuCSPSolver/README.md

 can step through each high-level part of the algorithm.

 The step indicator shows the current step and the total number of steps.
 The buttons below allow the user to move between the steps.
+To go to a specific step, enter a value in the current step and press Enter.
 The current action being performed is listed as well.

 To go back to the puzzle entry screen, click on **Reset solver**.